Rob Dyrdek's Fantasy Factory: Synopsis

 The factory is a space for skateboarder Rob Dyrdek to manage two aspects of his life, business and pleasure.
 The 25,000-square-foot complex contains two distinct areas: A warehouse designed for skateboarding and an office complex.
 Dyrdek's cousin, Christopher "Drama" Pfaff serves as Dyrdek's assistant on the show.
 Christopher "Big Black" Boykin, originally from Rob & Big, made his debut appearance to the Fantasy Factory beginning in the fourth season.
 Rashawn "Bam Bam" Davis, who co-starred with Rob, Big Black, and Drama in Rob & Big, made his first appearance in the Fantasy Factory on the third episode of Season 5.

 Throughout the series, guest appearances included Ryan Sheckler, John Mayer, Danny Way, Steve Berra, Ludacris, as well as Johnny Knoxville and Chris Pontius from Jackass.

 Production

-The fantasy factory was located in a industrial building addressed 777 S Mission Road, Los Angeles, CA that was previously a Super King Market Market Distribution building and is located next to the company's corporate headquarters and the LA river.
+The Fantasy Factory was located in an industrial building addressed at 777 South Mission Road, Los Angeles, California, that was previously a distribution center for Super King Markets (which has since returned to the property) and is located next to the company's corporate headquarters and the Los Angeles River.
 Following the end of the show, all elements of the show were demolished and removed from the property.